Latios96/crayg/docs/implementation_diary.md

 # Implementation Diary

 ## 27.04.2023 - Spiral Bucket Sequence
 First, the bucket ordering for Crayg was determined by TBB - it was essentially a `tbb::parallel_for` over all bucket, which where generated line-by-line.
-Because that was a bit _weird_, the bucket sequence was changed to be line-by-line.
+Because that looked a bit _weird_, the bucket sequence was changed to be line-by-line.

 This is also not ideal, because usually the most interesting part of the image is in the middle and not on the top of the image.
 That's why a spiral bucket sequence would be more useful.